LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > something about blame to do with higher-order contracts but not gradual
 > types

-Thanks we will add a more detailed comparison along the lines of the discussion at the beginning of our response.
+Thanks, we will add a more detailed comparison along the lines of the discussion at the beginning of our response.